 Meningococcal vaccines are available to prevent infection.
 Expert groups recommend a meningococcal vaccine for all adolescents, college freshmen living in dormitories, military recruits, travelers going to areas where meningococcal disease frequently occurs, microbiologists who are exposed to Neisseria meningitidis, people who have had their spleen removed or whose spleen does not work properly, and people with terminal complement deficiency.
 Meningococcal vaccines can be used in adults infected with human immunodeficiency virus (HIV).

 Human papillomavirus (HPV) — Human papillomavirus (HPV) causes more than 99 percent of cases of cervical cancer and genital warts.
 Persistent infection with certain types of HPV can lead to cancer of the cervix, anus, vagina, vulva, penis, mouth, or sinuses.

-Two vaccines (Gardasil and Cervarix) are available for females to help prevent infection with certain types of HPV.
 An article about the HPV vaccine is available separately.
 (See "Patient education: Human papillomavirus (HPV) vaccine (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION